Mubotics7157/a3-field-math-527dj/README.md

 _Commit suggestion:_ once the telemetry graphs look right, make a commit such as `git commit -am "Add drive pose telemetry"` so you can roll back easily later.

 ## Stage 2 — Define Field Reference Poses with Units
-1. Create a new file `src/main/java/frc/robot/constants/FieldReferencePoses.java` (or a similar package that fits your style).
+1. Create a new file `src/main/java/frc/robot/constants/FieldReferencePoses.java`.
 Give it a structure like:
    ```java
    package frc.robot.constants;